Report card: Bob Condotta grades the Seahawks’ NFC wild-card win over the Philadelphia Eagles

 Secondary

-Tre Flowers a tough day with the two pass interference penalties.
-But no TDs were allowed.
+Tre Flowers had a tough day with the two pass-interference penalties.
+But this was a pretty good day otherwise.

+Carroll cited the coverage as key to the final fourth-down stop as well as a few of the third-down stops when the Eagles got close.

+It seemed to help greatly that Quandre Diggs was back at free safety and Bradley McDougald responded with a team-high 11 tackles, including a sack.
+Ugo Amadi also had a nice day as the nickel and also worked at times in dime packages when he came in with Marquise Blair.

 Grade: B-